711 Hennepin Avenue,

 However, the biggest stunt ever at the Skyway was when the movie “Ice Castles” had its world premiere there, and a stretch of Hennepin Avenue in front of the theatre was blocked off and turned into a temporary ice-skating rink.
 However, unfortunately, due to unusually warm weather for a Minnesota winter, the ice quickly melted mid-way through the premiere.

-In 1975 a third auditorium was added on the same level as screen 1, and a fourth auditorium was built in former parking space in 1982.
+On March 28, 1975 a third auditorium was added on the same level as screen 1, and a fourth auditorium was built in former parking space in 1982.
 Two years later, the original Skyway 2 was twinned, and later that same year, the large original Skyway 1 was also twinned.
 The theatre was now a six-screen multiplex.

 By this time, the Skyway was in falling into decline, and during the 1990’s had a reputation for being poorly run, filthy and dangerous.
 (During a screening of “Boyz in the Hood” in 1990, fistfights broke out, and outside the theatre, gunshots were fired, wounding seven people).